aplteam/Tatin/docs/PackageConfiguration.md

 Note that people in charge of the principal Tatin server will have an eye on the tags, and might silently correct them to keep them consistent and meaningful.

+#### tatin_version

+The Tatin version number without any build ID the config data was created / changed by.

+You should not edit this because it is overwritten before saving the data anyway.

 #### userCommandScript